mccoyh/CS-362-Project/docs/SETUP.md

 ### Build Process

-1. Create a separate directory for the build process:
+1. Create a separate directory for the build:

 ```bash
 mkdir build
 cd build
 ```

-2. Configure the CMake project and generate the necessary build files:
+2. Configure the project with CMake:

 ```bash
 cmake ..
 ```

-3. Compile the project using your preferred build system:
+3. Compile the project:

 ```bash
 cmake --build .
 ```

-4. After building, all files will have been written to the `bin` directory.
+4. The compiled binaries will be located in the `bin/` directory.

+### Running the Executable

+1. Navigate to the `bin/` directory:

 ```bash
 cd bin
 ```

-5. To run an executable:
+2. Run Medos:
- - Choose the executable (`EXE_NAME`).
+ - Choose an executable (`EXE_NAME`).
+To run Medos itself, simply choose the `Medos` executable.
  - Ensure required media files are present relative to the executable (`PATH_TO_MEDIA`).

 Then run: